RiskThinking/velo-sdk/README.md

 ## Support

-For questions or support, please contact support@riskthinking.ai.
+For questions or support, please contact velo@riskthinking.ai.